arbicity/ARBI-TR/README.md

     docker compose up
     ```

-This will build and start the containers, serving the frontend at http://localhost:8501 and the backend as a FASTAPI endpoint at http://localhost:8000/transcribe/ (visit http://localhost:8000/docs for more endpoint information).
+This will build and start the containers, serving the frontend at http://localhost:8501 and the backend as a FASTAPI endpoint at http://localhost:8000/transcribe/ (see http://localhost:8000/docs for more endpoint information).

 ## Running Without Docker (For Development)